College of Education - Graduate

 A: Students are always welcome to visit Grand Rapids, MI, but are not required to do so.
-Alternative means of scheduled advising sessions include telephone or synchronous (Wimba) sessions.
+Alternative means of scheduled advising sessions include telephone or synchronous (Collaborate) sessions.
 Advisors will setup a day and time for advising sessions which will occur at least once-a-year.
 During these sessions, students can ask questions, get information, clarifications, and find out which courses are available in the future.
 Students can also contact their academic advisor by e-mail when they have questions about the program, courses, etc.

 A: Banner includes all courses offered by GVSU and only those courses identified as “Online” in the Location column do not require on-campus class sessions.
 “Hybrid” courses have some required on-campus time and are generally for students in our on-campus programs.

-A: Assuming that you have been accepted into the online M.Ed. in Educational Technology degree program, your advisor can notify the enrollment specialist in the Student Information Services Center (SISC) and request a permit for a specific course.
-When you setup an initial advising session with your advisor, you should indicate which courses you are interested in enrolling in for the academic year so he can request a permit for that course.
-Recall that only students in the online degree program will be guaranteed seats in the online educational technology courses.
-If you have a question about an available course, you can e-mail the SISC at email@example.com - Be sure to indicate in your e-mail that you are a student in the Online Ed Tech program.
+A: Assuming that you have been accepted into the online M.Ed. degree in educational technology, your advisor can notify the enrollment specialist in the Student Information Services Center (SISC) and request a permit for a specific course.
+When you setup an initial advising session with your advisor, you should indicate which courses you are interested in enrolling in for the academic year so a permit can be requested for that course.

 A: The content, activities, and assignments are identical in the online program to the hybrid/blended on-campus program.
 The course readings, assignments, projects, and activities are the same, but they occur in BlackBoard in the online program and no required visits to campus are necessary.
 Students who reside outside of Michigan pay in-state tuition for online courses.

-A: If you haven’t already done so, please setup an online advising session to review the program and your status.
-You should also download, fill out, sign and return the planned program for the M.Ed. in Educational Technology degree.
+For online program students, please set up an online advising session to review the program and your status.
+You should also download, fill out, sign and return the planned program for the M.Ed. degree in educational technology.
 This Adobe Acrobat format file (PDF) can be opened in Acrobat Reader and you can enter your personal information into the planned program.
 Open the file and click on the Name, Student G Number, Address, etc. fields and type in your information.
 To officially “sign” the document, you will also need a digital ID.
 If you already have one, you can attach it when you click on the Student Signature field.
 If you do not have one, you can create one by following the instructions and prompts.
 Once signed, you should send the updated planned program to firstname.lastname@example.org.
-Or you can print and sign the form, and mail it back to the College of Education.

-The GVSU College of Education offers students two (2) options for completing their M.Ed. capstone experience: a development project (ED 693) or a research/thesis (ED 695).
+A: The GVSU College of Education offers students two (2) options for completing their M.Ed. capstone experience: a development project (ED 693) or a research/thesis (ED 695).

 Students may choose either option and there are different requirements depending on your choice.
 Information on the COE Website provides help when choosing a thesis or project, as does course work completed in EDT 621 – Topics in Educational Technology.
 Students who choose to complete a project (ED 693) must submit an application (available online) the term before they plan to complete their project and there are deadlines for applications for each term.

-Page last modified February 18, 2013
+Page last modified November 21, 2013